Graph Sketching I: 4 Easy Ways to Graph a Linear Function

 This is the first part of the Graph Sketching Series.
-Curve sketching is the process of sketching a graph with the use of important points or critical points on the graph.
+Sketching is the process of drawing a rough idea of the overall shape of the graph.
 A graph sketch is a rough estimate of the actual graph of a function.

 In this series, we will start with the graph of linear functions, then we will proceed with polynomial and rational functions later.
 We will also discuss how to sketch the graphs of trigonometric functions later.